keyhanr/Momemory/README.md

 # Momemory
 Inspired by George Sperling's [sensory memory experiment](https://psycnet.apa.org/doiLanding?doi=10.1037%2Fh0093759), this preliminary module's purpose is to demonstrate that sensory memory is bound by the amount of stimulus we are able to perceive in a given moment.
 That is to say, in a single moment we are completely aware of all sensations.
-Failure to recall all sensory information is due to limited "long-term" capacity (of even a few seconds).
-Within each moment, we're completely aware.
-In the upcoming moments we discard sensory information from previous ones, probably to make room for new ones.
+Failure to recall all sensory information is due to limited "short-term" capacity (of even a few seconds).
+Within each moment we have complete awareness.
+In the upcoming moments we discard sensory information from previous moments probably to make room for incoming information.

 ## Sperling's partial recall procedure
 Sperling found that when asked to recall all 12 letters flashed to participants (in a 3x4 grid for 1/20th of a second) only 3-5 letters were reliably recalled.
 So instead of asking participants to recall all 12 letters, he asked only for a single row of 4 letters.
 However, the row was chosen at random.